codefilarete/stalactite/README.md

 Stalactite aims at providing both a SQL library and an ORM.

+Its birth comes from a misconception on a huge domain-objects application (implying the creation of more than 200 database tables) and exposing entities to the view.
+With a classical ORM this leads to a bothering fetch-all and cache-all solution.
+Stalactite tries to ease loading of DTO or any adhoc-view-object, and insert/update/delete them into the database, without creating a huge mapping configuration, trying to promote small object graphs in bounded context.

 # Overview

 The project is layered in 3 main modules to fullfill this goal: